Looking for some comedy in Leeds? Find the best places to catch a stand-up show.

 Leeds City Varieties

 For over 150 years, City Varieties has been a hub of entertainment for the people of Leeds, and a large part of that is down to their comedy offering.
-They’ve welcomed the likes of Charlie Chaplin, Buster Keaton and Mickey Rooney, but the quality has never let up, and in recent years everyone from Ken Dodd to Henning Wehn, The Chuckle Brothers and Jack Whitehall have had folk rolling in the aisles.
+They’ve welcomed the likes of Charlie Chaplin, Buster Keaton and Mickey Rooney, and the quality has never let up.
+In recent years everyone from Ken Dodd to Henning Wehn, The Chuckle Brothers and Jack Whitehall have had folk rolling in the aisles.

 Leeds City Varieties, Swan Street, Leeds, West Yorkshire, LS1 6LW.